Bulls vs. Heat Player Props Betting Odds

-Player prop bet options for DeMar DeRozan and others are listed when the Miami Heat visit the Chicago Bulls at United Center on Saturday at 8:00 PM ET.
+Bookmakers have listed player props for DeMar DeRozan and others when the Miami Heat visit the Chicago Bulls at United Center on Monday at 8:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!